 - Press "Ok."

 Want to see how others are using Lucidchart for project management?
-Check out our Lucidchart for Project Managers interactive document for examples, relevant templates, and more.
+Check out our Lucidchart for Project Managers interactive document for weekly project status report examples and templates.

 About the author